mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

     // Collapse all the items
     models.expandedItems.setValue([]);

-    // Check if a item is expanded const isExpanded = instance.isNodeExpanded('some-item-id');
+    // Check if an item is expanded const isExpanded = instance.isNodeExpanded('some-item-id');
   };
 };